Oriented embedding functors of tori as homogeneous spaces: Abstract

 \section{Abstract}

 We provide a characterization of homogeneous spaces under a reductive group scheme such that the geometric stabilizers are maximal tori.
-The quasi-split case over a semilocal base is of special interest and permits to answer a question raised by Marc Levine on homogeneous $\SL_n$-spaces.
+The quasi-split case over a semilocal base (and more generally over a LG-ring) is of special interest and permits to answer a question raised by Marc Levine on $\SL_n$-homogeneous spaces.
 At the end, we provide an application to the local-global principles for embeddings of \'etale algebras with involution into central simple algebras with involution.

 {\em Keywords:} Reductive group schemes, tori, torsors, homogeneous spaces, embeddings, quasi-split groups, local-global principles, \'etale algebras, central simple algebras.

 {\em MSC 2000: 14L15, 20G35}